 These techniques are generally implemented with the mindset that the seller looks to avoid income tax on any realized gains, such as the gain on trading shares in another corporation.
 While there are other occurrences in which a seller would want to avoid income tax recognition, income tax deferral is often accomplished through using a proper reorganization that follows federal income tax recognition laws.

 Managing a tax-free reorganization is entirely dependent on the tax jurisdiction a company is in.
-A tax-free reorganization is done not necessarily to grant a tax exemption, and thereby put the company at a better position.
+A tax-free reorganization is done not necessarily to grant a tax exemption and thereby put the company in a better position.
 It is done to reduce any tax consequences of an already impending reorganization.

-In essence, the term “tax-free” is misleading because the expense is not entirely mitigated, but may be deferred, transferred or minimized.
+In essence, the term “tax-free” is misleading because the expense is not entirely mitigated but may be deferred, transferred, or minimized.

 To reduce tax concerns in a business reorganization, there are two factors to consider.
 The reorganization implies that: